kameshsampath/sfquickstarts/site/sfguides/src/build_llm_app_nvidia_scs/build_llm_app_nvidia_scs.md

 ![Architecture](./assets/architecture.png)

-If you are interested in shrinking a different Large Language Model from Huggingface, you need a different instruct.yaml file that will generate a new model which will fit in a smaller GPU.
+If you are interested in shrinking a different Large Language Model from Huggingface, you need a different `instruct.yaml` file that will generate a new model which will fit in a smaller GPU.

-### Prerequisites
+## What You’ll Need

-#### NVIDIA
+### NVIDIA

-In this example, We are not downloading the model hosted on [nvcr.io](https://registry.ngc.nvidia.com/orgs/ohlfw0olaadg/teams/ea-participants/containers/nemollm-inference-ms/tags), but we will still be using [NIMs Inference Microservices container](https://registry.ngc.nvidia.com/orgs/ohlfw0olaadg/teams/ea-participants/containers/nemollm-inference-ms/tags) for optimized GPU performance.
-So please register and create your login credentials. (**UPDATE**: Where to register ???)
+In this example, we are not downloading the model hosted on [nvcr.io](https://registry.ngc.nvidia.com/orgs/ohlfw0olaadg/teams/ea-participants/containers/nemollm-inference-ms/tags), but we will still be using [NIMs Inference Microservices container](https://registry.ngc.nvidia.com/orgs/ohlfw0olaadg/teams/ea-participants/containers/nemollm-inference-ms/tags) for optimized GPU performance.[Register and create your login credentials](https://ngc.nvidia.com/) and get yourself added to a organisation/team.

-#### Huggingface
+### Huggingface

 Since you are downloading the model from Huggingface, you need to